 £300 will be made by BACS payment to the account detailed on the application form.
 The named person must have parental responsibility for the child.

-BACS payments are made on the 15th and 31st of each month so families should receive funds within three weeks of the application being approved.
+BACS payments are made on or around the 15th and 31st of each month so families should receive funds within three weeks of the application being approved.

 How will you keep the data you collect?

 What information do families need to share with Together for Short Lives?